A primer on the closure of algebraic complexity classes under factoring: Factoring via Newton iteration

 The families of polynomials we considered till now had `low' degree, bounded by a polynomial in the number of variables.
 Malod~\cite{Mal2003,Mal2007} considered the case when the degrees are not bounded.

-\begin{definition} A family of polynomials $f=(f_n)$ is said to be in $\VP_{nb}$ over the field $\F$ if the number of variables and the size of the smallest circuit over $\F$ are bounded by $\poly(n)$. \end{definition}
+\begin{definition} A family of polynomials $f=(f_n)$ is said to be in $\VP_{nb}$ over the field $\F$ if the number of variables and the size of the smallest circuit for $f_n$ (over $\F$) are bounded by $\poly(n)$. \end{definition}

-Note that the degree of a polynomial family in $\VP_{nb}$ can be exponential in the size of the circuit.
+Note that the degree of a polynomial family in $\VP_{nb}$ can be \emph{exponential} in the size of the circuit.
 Kaltofen~\cite{Kal1987} showed (\Cref{thm:vp-closure}) that for an $n$-variate polynomial $f=g^eh$ where $g$ and $h$ are coprime and $g$ has multiplicity $e$,

-Hence, the best size upper bound one can deduce for (exponential--degree) factors of polynomials in $\VP_{nb}$ from Kaltofen's result is exponential.
-This is unavoidable in general: the polynomial $x^{2^n}-1 = \prod_{i=1}^{2^n}(x-\xi^i)$ where $\xi$ is a $2^n$--th root of unity, can be computed by a circuit of size $O(n)$.
-Lipton and Stockmeyer~\cite{LS1978} showed that a random exponential--degree factor $\prod_{i \in S}(x-\omega^i)$ where $S \subset [2^n]$ and $|S|=\exp(n)$ requires $\exp(n)$--size circuits.
-So $\VP_{nb}$ is \emph{not} closed under taking factors.
+Hence, the best size upper bound one can deduce for (exponential-degree) factors of polynomials in $\VP_{nb}$ from Kaltofen's result is exponential.
+This is unavoidable in general: the polynomial $x^{2^n}-1 = \prod_{i=1}^{2^n}(x-\xi^i)$ where $\xi$ is a $2^n$-th root of unity, can be computed by a circuit of size $O(n)$.
+Lipton and Stockmeyer~\cite{LS1978} showed that a random exponential-degree factor $\prod_{i \in S}(x-\omega^i)$ where $S \subset [2^n]$ and $|S|=\exp(n)$, requires $\exp(n)$-size circuits.
+So $\VP_{nb}$ is \emph{not} closed under taking factors\footnote{In fact, the same argument also shows the non-closure of $\VNP_{nb}$.}.
 Nevertheless, \Burgisser 's \emph{Factor Conjecture}~\cite[Conj.
-8.3]{Bur2000} states that the size of the factor $g$ in \Cref{eq:factor-kaltofen} should be independent of its multiplicity $e$.
-In particular, $\poly(n)$--degree factors of a polynomial family in $\VP_{nb}$ should be in $\VP$.
+8.3]{Bur2000} (stated below) is that the size of the factor $g$ in \Cref{eq:factor-kaltofen} should be independent of its multiplicity $e$.
+In particular, $\poly(n)$-degree factors of a polynomial family in $\VP_{nb}$ should be in $\VP$.